I finally got around to a new tutorial! Keep reading to find out how to make marshmallow fondant (two ways!)

 - Grease for your hands (butter or shortening will work here.)

-- Food colouring if desired.
+- Food coloring if desired.

 Instructions